vivshaw/zettel/pages/Designing Machine Learning Systems.md

 		- you're on a team for which the machine learning lifecycle is slow and manual
 		- you don't have a unified platform for your org's ML products
 		- you're worried that your ML systems may be biased, and want them not to be
-- **Chapter 1.
-Overview of Machine Learning Systems** collapsed:: true
+- # Chapter 1.
+Overview of Machine Learning Systems
 	- Google's 2016 integration of neural network translation into Google Translate as a paradigmatic case, launching the current ML wave
 	- what's the relationship between MLOps and systems design?
 		- [[MLOps]] is effectively the ML version of [[devops]]- it's a set of tools and practices for bringing ML into production, monitoring, and maintaining it